tteck/Proxmox/.github/pull_request_template.md

+> [!NOTE]
-## I wanted to make you aware that I am meticulous when it comes to merging code into the main branch, so please don't take it personally if I reject your request.
+I am meticulous when it comes to merging code into the main branch, so please understand that I may reject pull requests that do not meet the project's standards.
+It's never personal.
+Also, game-related scripts have a lower chance of being merged.

 ## Description

-Please include a summary of the change and/or which issue is fixed.
+Provide a summary of the changes made and/or reference the issue being addressed.

 Fixes # (issue)

 ## Type of change

-Please delete options that are not relevant.
+Please check the relevant option(s):

-- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] Bug fix (non-breaking change that resolves an issue)
-- [ ] New feature (non-breaking change which adds functionality)
+- [ ] New feature (non-breaking change that adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Breaking change (a fix or feature that would cause existing functionality to change unexpectedly)
-- [ ] New Script (Develop a new script or set of scripts that are fully functional and thoroughly tested)
+- [ ] New script (a fully functional and thoroughly tested script or set of scripts.)
-- [ ] I have performed a self-review of my code, adhering to established codebase patterns and conventions.
+- [ ] Self-review performed (I have reviewed my code, ensuring it follows established patterns and conventions)
-- [ ] This change requires a documentation update
+- [ ] Documentation update required (this change requires an update to the documentation)